TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Method

-\textbf{Point Query Preparation}.
-As shown in Fig.~\ref{fig.method} (a), after the user has specified the point to be tracked on the $0$-th frame $\mathbf{I}_0$ at $\mathbf{l}_0$, the point query preparation stage will sample a point-level feature $\mathbf{f}\in \mathbb{R}^D$ to describe the target tracking point, where $D$ is the number of channels.
-Following TAPTR and TAPTRv2, the sample is achieved by conducting bilinear interpolation on the $\mathbf{I}_0$'s corresponding image feature map\footnote{For clarity, without loss of generality, we assume that each frame’s feature map, obtained from the backbone and transformer encoder, has only one scale.} $\mathbf{X}_0\in \mathbb{R}^{H\times W\times D}$ at $\mathbf{l}_0$, where $H$ and $W$ indicate the height and width of the feature map.
-To have a more comprehensive description of the point, {\methodname} additionally sample $N^2$ context features $\mathbf{C}\in\mathbb{R}^{N^2\times D}$ around $\mathbf{l}_0$ in a grid form to describe the point's initial spatial context,
+\textbf{Point Query and Spatial Context Preparation}.
+As depicted in Fig.~\ref{fig.method} (a), given a user-specified coordinate $\mathbf{l}_0$ on the initial frame $\mathbf{I}_0$, the point query preparation stage will sample a point-level feature $\mathbf{f}\in \mathbb{R}^D$ to describe the target tracking point, where $D$ is the number of channels.
+Following TAPTRv2, we conduct bilinear interpolation on the $\mathbf{I}_0$'s corresponding image feature map\footnote{For clarity, without loss of generality, we assume that each frame's feature map, obtained from the backbone and transformer encoder, has only one scale.} $\mathbf{X}_0\in \mathbb{R}^{H\times W\times D}$ at $\mathbf{l}_0$, where $H$ and $W$ indicate the height and width of the feature map.
+To create a more comprehensive description of the point, {\methodname} additionally samples $N^2$ context features $\mathbf{C}\in\mathbb{R}^{N^2\times D}$ around $\mathbf{l}_0$ in a grid form to describe the point's initial spatial context:

 where $N$ is a hyperparameter and is set as 3 by default, $\mathbf{G}\in\mathbb{R}^{N^2\times 2}$ is the sampling grid, and $\texttt{Bili}$ is the bilinear interpolation operation.
 After that, $\mathbf{f}$ and $\mathbf{l}_0$ will be regarded as the initial content part and the positional part of the target tracking point's corresponding point query.
-The point query will be sent to the transformer decoder as a query, to detect the target tracking point in subsequent frames in the next Sequential Point Tracking stage.
+The point query will be sent to the transformer decoder as a query to detect the target tracking point in subsequent frames in the next Sequential Point Tracking stage.

 \textbf{Sequential Point Tracking}.
 As shown in Fig.~\ref{fig.method} (b), when {\methodname} receives a new frame, $\mathbf{I}_1$ for example, its corresponding feature map $\mathbf{X}_1$, which is regarded as a set of keys and values, as well as the point query, will be sent to the multi-layer transformer decoder.
 In each transformer decoder layer, both the content part and the positional part of the point query will be refined by our Visibility-aware Long-Temporal Attention, Context-aware Cross-Attention with APU, Self-Attention, and Feed Forward Network.
 After the multi-layer refinement.
 The output refined positional part of the point query $\mathbf{l}_1$ will be regarded as the detection result of the target tracking point in $\mathbf{I}_1$, and the output refined content feature of the point query $\mathbf{f}_1$ will be sent to an MLP-based binary classifier to predict the confidence $\alpha_1$ that the point is visible in $\mathbf{I}_1$.
 After that, the position prediction $\mathbf{l}_1$ will be used to update the point query's positional part, providing a better initial position for detecting the target tracking point in the next frame, while the content part remains as the initial content feature $\mathbf{f}$.
 This process proceeds repeatedly until the end of the video.